AudreyGermain/Game-Recommendation-System/README.md

 |                 War Thunder                  | 590  | 14381.6  |
 |                    Portal                    | 588  |  2282.8  |

 We can see that for some games, there is a relation between most played and most purchased.
 For example, 'Dota 2' is undeniably the most popular game, it has the most number of users and the most total of hours played.
-However, this is not always the case, an interesting example is 'Half-Life 2 Lost Coast' which has high number of users (981 users), but the total of hours played is quite low (184.4 hours).
+However, this is not always the case, an interesting example is 'Half-Life 2 Lost Coast' which has a high number of users (981 users), but the total of hours played is quite low (184.4 hours).
 A possible explanation for this could be that this game was purchased as part of a game bundle.

 We use a histogram plot in order to better visualize the results displayed in the table above.
 Game titles are ordered in decreasing order based on the number of users.
 The color gradient represents the total of hours played, from most played to least played.